 You can pay the NHS Surcharge via the UK Government website

 You can apply for a Tier 4 (General) student visa extension in the UK if:

-You are currently studying the UK or have an unconditional offer of a place on a programme, and
+You are currently studying in the UK or have an unconditional offer of a place on a program, and

 You have been issued with a Confirmation of Acceptance for Studies for any universities/colleges and